fceller/terraform-provider-atlassian-operations/docs/resources/api_integration.md

 ### Optional

+- `delete_default_actions` (Boolean) Set to true to remove default actions for this API integration.
+This is useful for custom integrations where default actions are not applicable.
+Defaults to false.
 - `enabled` (Boolean) Whether the API integration is enabled.
 When disabled, the integration will not process any requests.
 Defaults to false.
 - `team_id` (String) The ID of the team that owns this API integration.
 Cannot be changed after creation.
 - `type_specific_properties` (String) JSON object containing integration-specific configuration properties.
 The schema depends on the integration type.